h4ckyou/h4ckyou.github.io/_posts/2026-05-27-cseanctf-web.md

       - FLAG=cseanctf26{fake_flag_for_testing}
 ```

-The Docker setup consists of two services: one hosting the main web application located in the `src` directory, and another responsible for running the bot, located in the `bot` directory.
+The Docker setup consists of two services:
+- one hosting the main web application located in the `src` directory
+- another responsible for running the bot, located in the `bot` directory.

 It also setups some environment variable.